Willie Henderson (musician)

-Willie Henderson (born August 9, 1941 in Pensacola, Florida) is an American R&B and soul musician and producer.
+Willie Henderson (born August 9, 1941, in Pensacola, Florida) is an American R&B and soul musician and producer.

 Background

 Henderson moved to Chicago with his family while still a child, and began playing the baritone saxophone.
-He gigged with local artists like Otis Rush, Syl Johnson, Alvin Cash, and Harold Burrage while in his twenties, and began working for Brunswick Records in 1968 as the label's Chicago studio bandleader.
+He gigged with local artists like Otis Rush, Syl Johnson, Alvin Cash, and Harold Burrage while in his twenties.
+In Chicago Brunswick Records employed four R&B arrangers: Willie Henderson, Tom Washington, James Mack and Sonny Sanders.